dell/karavi-topology/docs/ISSUE_TRIAGE.md

 ## 2. Ensure the issue contains basic information

 Make sure that the issue's author provided the standard issue information.
-The Karavi Topology project utilizes GitHub issue templates to guide contributors to provide standard information that must be included for each type of template or type of issue.
+The project utilizes GitHub issue templates to guide contributors to provide standard information that must be included for each type of template or type of issue.

 ### Standard issue information that must be included